svendahlstrand/plugin-highlight-monkey/README.md

 As of now, this plug-in is not even alpha.
 It's a proof of concept.

+## Do you get value from Highlight Monkey?
+I'd love your support!

+Hey!
+It's me, Sven.
+Highlight Monkey and my other plug-ins are passion projects released to the world for free.
+That said, donations are always welcome if you get value from my work.

+[💸 Donate $10](https://dahlstrand.net/donate/) or any amount you're comfortable with.
+Thanks! 🙏

 ## Install the plug-in

 1. [Follow this link](https://micro.blog/account/themes/new?plugin=1) or manually go to *Design* → *Edit Custom Themes* and press *New Plug-in*.